 Print this recipe

-2 to 3 green chilies, seeded and chopped
+2 to 3 fresh chilies or jalapeños, seeded and finely chopped

 1/4 teaspoon cayenne

 2 cups white or cremini mushrooms, chopped